sangstar/random/README.md

 # random
 Ongoing project coding up randomness tests anyone can use on their data, typically assessing randomness quality using a test statistic Z. Some tests are already in certain libraries (chi-square is in scipy's library).
+Assumes user has a decided upon significance level.

 # Current tests